cjriches/simulatron/simulatron/docs/instruction-set.md

 ```

 ## Interrupts
 There are eight different interrupts, represented by the integers 0-7.
 When an interrupt is raised, it will be latched by the CPU.
 Between instruction cycles, the CPU will check for latched interrupts and service them.
-If there are multiple interrupts waiting, they will be prioritised in descending order.
+If there are multiple interrupts waiting, they will be prioritised in ascending order.
 If an interrupt is disabled, it will not be serviced but will remain latched until it is enabled.

 An interrupt is enabled if and only if the IMR bit corresponding to its number is set to 1.